claudio-silva/grunt-angular-builder/README.md

-## angular-builder
+## Angular Builder
 > Build your AngularJS applications the Angular way!

-### What is Angular-Builder?
+### What is Angular Builder?

 It's a Grunt plugin that handles the loading of modules, stylesheets and assets dependencies of AngularJS applications in a way that doesn't require you to tweak your code to adapt it to module/script loaders.

-That's right, folks!
-No AMD, CommonJS or ES6 module loaders are required!
+Write your code the way it is meant to be written, using only AngularJS native constructs, as if no module loading is required or necessary.

-Write your code the way it is supposed to be written, using only AngularJS native constructs, as if no module loading is required or necessary.
+AMD, CommonJS or ES6 module loaders / optimizers / packagers are no longer necessary for developing medium or large (or even huge) AngularJS-based applications!

 ### Why a builder tool?